ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 * [GADM](https://gadm.org/)

 # Select by Location
 So far, we've seen analysis that relies mainly on cartographic choices.
 There are many other kinds of analysis we could do.
-Let's look at an example were we need to undertand the spatial relationship between two different layers: identify large trees inside areas designated as earthquake hazard zones.
+Let's look at an example where we need to undertand the spatial relationship between two different layers: identify large trees inside areas designated as earthquake hazard zones.

 One way to measure the size of a tree is by measuring the width of the trunk, about 4 feet off the ground.
 This measurement is called the *Diameter at Breast Height* or *DBH* for short.
 The street tree data has a column in the attribute table called DBH so we can use this to identify the larger trees.